custom-twemoji/custom-twemoji-api/README.md

   <br>

   Each feature is a layer and the order in which they're stacked impacts what will be seen or hidden in the output emoji.
-This is the default stacking order from bottom to top.
+This is the list of features in default stacking order from bottom to top.

   1. head
   1. headwear